This post may contain affiliate links.

 Who Invited us to Borneo?

 No, it wasn’t Sarawak Tourism, it was another blogger.
 We worked with Ian Ord of Where Sidewalks End travel on my my Sak Yant Sacred Tattoo Experience in Bangkok Thailand.
 We’d only met once before, while living in Hoi An, he was in town hunting for more sacred, unusual or eco experiences locally and invited us along to a Travel Massive event.
 He knows we think along the same lines and sure enough, when every other blogger cancelled, D and I were still there, still booked, still keen.

 We’ll be working with Ian to promote his mini tour and Iban village stay.
 If you’d like to take a look at the other tours Ian offers, and they’re all over the world, visit his tours page here.
 Always tell him I sent you.
 We hope to work with Ian forever more, he’s a good guy, and now he knows my son, well, maybe he’ll be going in my place when he’s 18.
 Can you believe he’s almost an adult?
 Can you believe he already earns a wage as a travel blogger?
 Time flies.

 If you want to learn more about travel blogging, we have plenty of information on this site in the form of guides and insider tips for you to use, for free.

 So Sarawak, we loved you and our Sarawak travel blog and section reflects that.
-This Sarawak Travel Blog is a first taste, we have more information help you visit Sarawak.
+This Sarawak Travel guide is a first taste, we have more information help you visit Sarawak.
 We have a new post up about Kuching and things to do in Kuching, we loved this city and we will be back.
 If there’s anything more you’d like to know?
 If you’d like to share your experiences of Sarawak, the comments section is all yours.
 Thanks, as always, for being interested.
 And see the Iban Village Stay trip here.